View, create, edit, or delete projects

 Enter

-to upload the file and your prompt.If you decide you want to stop working with the AI, you can continue working on your project in StackBlitz’s IDE.
+If you decide you want to stop working via the Bolt chatbox interface, you can continue working on your project in StackBlitz’s IDE.
 StackBlitz is Bolt’s parent company, and accounts are automatically linked.
+To open your Bolt project in the StackBlitz web IDE: In your project, click Export > Open in StackBlitz.Learn more about the StackBlitz IDE in StackBlitz’s documentation.

 https://bolt.new/~/STACKBLITZ_PROJECT_SLUG_HERE

-You can open any public GitHub project in Bolt by putting bolt.new
+You can open any public GitHub project in Bolt by puttingbolt.new

 in front of the GitHub repository URL.
-For example: bolt.new/~/github.com/mantinedev/remix-template

 .